Dkaattae/annual_quarter_report_and_stock_price/README.md

 this line is for mounting the repo folder to kestra so that it could see the code and files needed.
+delete this line,
-replace this line with your folder, or you can manually import all files from code folder and file folder to kestra.
+you can manually import all files from code folder and file folder to kestra.

 `docker-compose up`
 in root folder